This Spaghetti Squash Yakisoba Style Recipe is so delicious, you won’t miss the noodles at all! This is a healthy and yummy substitute for carbs!

 - 1 cup coleslaw mix of carrots and cabbage

-- 1 tbsp vegetable oil or other neutral oil
+- 1 tablespoon vegetable oil or other neutral oil

-- 1 tsp dried red chile, chopped (optional)
+- 1 teaspoon dried red chile (chopped (optional))

-- 2 tbsp dark soy sauce or regular soy sauce
+- 2 tablespoons dark soy sauce or regular soy sauce

 - Use a fork and scrape the flesh into strings.

 - In a large pan over high heat, add vegetable oil and onions.
-Cook for three minutes or until onions are soft.
-Add coleslaw mix and red chile and cook for two minutes.
+Cook for 3 minutes or until onions are soft.
+Add coleslaw mix and red chile and cook for 2 minutes.

-- Add shiitake mushrooms and cook for another two minutes.
+- Add shiitake mushrooms and cook for another 2 minutes.

 - Add spaghetti squash, scallions and sauce, and mix well until the sauce has evenly coated all the vegetables.
-Cook for two minutes and turn the heat off.
+Cook for 2 minutes and turn the heat off.